 - SC 001.
 Exit Interview.
 Required completion in last semester of attendance.
 Interview with department chairperson regarding student's academic experience in major.
 (0) - SC 105.
 Fundamentals of Oral Communication.
 The development of proficiency in oral communication through the study of rhetorical theories, principles, and strategies.
 (University Studies course) (3) - SC 107.
 Online Oral Presentations.
 A course in public speaking adapted to the online environment.
 (University Studies course) (3) - SC 155.
 Interpersonal Communication.
 Consideration of the elementary principles involved in effective person to person communication.
 (University Studies course) (3) - SC 200.
 Advanced Public Speaking.
 Designed to extend skills acquired in SC 105 through study of different types of speeches for various occasions.
 Prerequisite: SC 105 or consent of instructor.
 (3) - SC 215.
 Intercultural Communication.
 Study of such cultural variables as language, values, institutions, traditions, customs and nonverbal behavior on the communication process.
 (3) - SC 310.
 Speech Writing.
 Theory and practice of writing the spoken word.
-Special attention given to matters of style.
-Study of the role of the illustration as a composition device.
-Accumulating and structuring supporting material for manuscript speaking.
+Special attention given to matters of style, structure and development with an emphasis on manuscript speaking.
 Prerequisite: SC 105.
 (3) - SC 314.
 Argumentation and Problem Solving.
 Study of argumentation and decision-making in questions of controversy and public policy (i.e. law, business, social action, politics, education).
 (3) - SC 320.
 Group Communication and Decision-Making.
 Principles of group communication and decision-making.
 Development of skills necessary for effective participation in group settings.
 (3) - SC 330.
 Corporate and Professional Communication.
 The study of basic communication principles and the opportunity to apply those principles to typical business and professional communication situations.
+(3)

-(3) - SC 335.
+SC 335.
 Interviewing: Principles and Practices.

 A study of the basic principles of interviewing used in informational, persuasive, employment and appraisal interviews.
 Extensive practice in questioning techniques, structuring and conducting various types of interviews.
 Prerequisite: 3 hours of Communication Studies.
+(3)

-(3) - SC 355.
+SC 355.
 Relational Communication Strategies.
 Study of concepts and theories of communication strategies in building and maintaining relationships, with emphasis upon improving communication in the workplace.
 (3)